Low Taper Fade Wavy Haircuts for Men

 Low Taper Fade Wavy Hair Bun

-For medium to long wavy hair, this version keeps the sides tight while allowing the top to be tied back into a bun.
-It’s stylish and practical, reducing daily upkeep while maintaining structure.
+For medium to long wavy hair, keep the sides tight and tie the top into a bun — stylish and practical, cutting down daily upkeep while keeping structure.
 A leave-in conditioner or light oil adds shine and control.
-It’s a clean, confident style that blends creativity with simplicity.
+Clean and confident, mixing creativity with simplicity.

 Brushed Back with Low Taper Fade Wavy Hair